Henry Kulka: Work in New Zealand

 Halberstam House, Wellington, New Zealand, 1948.
 View of front of house.

 Westerly view into the Halberstam lounge showing built in couch, large northerly fenestration, and projecting room divider-library.
 Walls lined with native rimu.

 Halberstam House, Wellington, New Zealand, 1948.
 Southeast facing interior lounge view.

-Privately, Kulka realized over 40 fine wooden houses throughout New Zealand.
-His wooden houses were innovative in their spatial and material resolution.
-The Halberstam House in Wellington (1948) is an excellent example of Kulka's ability to design compact minimal dwellings.
+Privately, Kulka realised over 40 wooden houses throughout New Zealand.
+The Halberstam House in Wellington (1948) is an example of Kulka's ability to design compact minimal dwellings.
 The single level bungalow sits on top of a small hill in Wellington.
-It had a very modest construction budget and post war building restrictions were imposed on the commissioners.
-Notwithstanding these constraints, Kulka built a striking cubic bungalow clad with dark stained weather boards on the exterior with the uplifting surprise of a luminous and calming interior consisting of fine honey coloured native wood panels and clean fibrous plaster.
-In this modest sized family home a small piano nook is built subtly into the lounge.
+It had a relatively small construction budget, and post war building restrictions were imposed on the commissioners.
+Despite these constraints, Kulka built a cubic bungalow clad with dark stained weather boards on the exterior with a luminous interior consisting of fine honey coloured native wood panels and fibrous plaster.
+In this modest-sized family home, a small piano nook is built into the lounge.
 This nook is separated from the main body of the lounge by the minimal gesture of a bookcase which projects a little into the lounge.
-A small lowered ceiling above the nook adds to the sense of separateness, snugness of this sub-space.
-Built in seating on either side of a fireplace are positioned toward the view of northerly hills, and the light.
-Cosiness, economy and functionality are brought together to achieve a sense of gentle refinement.
-Notwithstanding the Halberstam villa's more modest scale compared to other Kulka Houses in New Zealand, it remains exemplary of the spirit of his work spatially and materially.
+A small, lowered ceiling above the nook adds to the sense of separateness of the sub-space.
+Built-in seating on either side of a fireplace are positioned toward the view of northerly hills and the light.
+Comfort, economy, and functionality are brought together to achieve a sense of refinement.
+Despite the Halberstam villa's more modest scale compared to other Kulka Houses in New Zealand, it remains exemplary of the spirit of his work spatially and materially.
 Kulka's prolific building continues to influence Modern Architecture in New Zealand.

 Roberta Avenue House, Auckland, New Zealand, 1962.
 South East front exterior view.